vikasmahesh1/newtravel/README.md

 - **`items`** — sample records used across the search listing and detail pages.
 - **`meta`** — summary fields (totals, ranges, filters, generation timestamp) that power UI badges and analytics.

-Set `VITE_USE_MOCKS=true` (already the default in `.env.example`) to keep the frontend self-contained.
-When your backend returns the same envelope, the application will seamlessly swap to live data without further code changes.
+The Express services already emit the envelope above, so the React application consumes live data with no additional configuration.

 ## Contact & support